0xGolden/0xGolden/README.md

 <h2 align="center">Introduction</h2>

 <h3> Hi there! 👋 </h3>
-For more than a year now, I have been actively exploring the fundamental concepts/technologies of Blockchain and Web3 in general.
-So, for example, for me it is very interesting how blockchain works and new paradigms of its development (the ones that brought us Solana, Sui/Aptos, Celestia/Fuel, etc.), now I stopped at researching zk-proofs technology.
-<p></p>
 <h4>I definitely believe that the future is Web3, and I'm happy to be part of the early projects that are building that future. 🚀 </h4>

-<h4> 👨‍💻 Here are some of my skills:</h4>

-- **Effective**, succinct verbal and written **communication skills**, with the ability to tailor messaging to a broad set of audiences from varied professional, cultural, and technical backgrounds.

-- **Enthusiasm** for and knowledge about Decentralized Finance, Decentralized Governance Solutions, Web-3 and Blockchain technologies.

-- **Experience collaborating** with product, marketing, and engineers to build a new brand or organization.

-- Knowledge of **management tools** (Miro, Asana, Jira, Trello, Dework, Notion, Slack, Todoist and etc).

-- Strong skills in **managing and organizing Discord Server** (creating channels/branches, navigation, integration of bots and moderation, support/helping the community).

 <h2 align="center">Experience</h2>